How to Lead Your First Hike: Simple Tips for Parents & Caregivers

 • Prepare your gear and supplies the day before

 I’m a true advocate for preparation and getting things ready the day before.
 I try to pack up my carrier with extra snacks for us and others (in case someone forgets a snack or wants to share - which can be the case with kids!), fill my water bladder, and get out my socks and clothes the kids and I plan on wearing.
-I also do a weather check to see how the weather is going to be and make any last minute changes to wardrobe as needed.
+I also do a weather check to see how the weather is going to be and make any last-minute wardrobe changes as needed.

-• Remember there are other moms with children
+• Remember, there are other moms (caregivers) with children.

-It’s real easy to get into the mindset that something is going to prevent you and your child from enjoying a hike in the presence of other moms and kids: tantrums, sleep deprivation, fussiness, and hunger are all ailments that might plague your experience.
-I had to train myself to know that these things will play a part in my experience because my kid is a toddler and that’s what toddlers do sometimes.
+It’s really easy to get into the mindset that something will prevent you and your child from enjoying a hike in the presence of other moms and kids: tantrums, sleep deprivation, fussiness, and hunger are all ailments that might spoil your experience.
+I had to train myself to know that these things will play a part in my experience because my kid is a toddler, and that’s what toddlers do sometimes.
 But, staying focused on other moms and their children will allow you to enjoy the hike that much more and show your child that collaboration and meeting new friends can be fun.

 • Do some group activities on the trail